 Other home care treatments for fever:

-Drink eight glasses of water or other clear fluid a day.
+Drink plenty of water or other clear fluid.
 Iced drinks or ice lollies may have a soothing effect.

 Wear lightweight clothing and don't use blankets and duvets in bed to avoid getting too warm